harryndavies/ai-classify-clients/README.md

 The script will:
 1. Load clients and industries from CSV files
 2. Search for company info using Tavily
-3. Classify the company with Ollama
+3. Classify the company with OpenAI
 4. Output results to `classified_clients.csv`

 ---